vaijab/puppet-uwsgi/README.md

 * `ensure` - Determines the state of the application configuration.
 Default: `present`.
 Valid values: `present` or `absent`.

-* `config` - Valid uwsgi app specific configuration.
-It is a hash, so any uwsgi valid key-value pairs parameters.
+* `config` - Valid [uWSGI configuration options][] specific to an app.
+It is a hash, so any uWSGI valid key-value pairs as parameters.

 * `uid` - User name to run uwsgi process on for this app.
 User must exist.
 Default: `www-data` for Ubuntu/Debian and `uwsgi` for Fedora/RedHat.